vrtmrz/obsidian-livesync/README.md

    Setup details are in Couldant Setup Section.
 5. Setup LiveSync or SyncOnSave or SyncOnStart as you like.

+## Test Server
+Setting up an instance of Cloudant or local CouchDB is a little complicated, so I made the [Tasting server of obsidian-livesync](https://olstaste.vrtmrz.net/) up.
+Try free!
+Note: Please read "Limitations" carefully.
+Do not send your private vault.

+## WebClipper is also available.
+See [obsidian-livesync-webclip](https://github.com/vrtmrz/obsidian-livesync-webclip).
+(Docs are work in progress.)

 ## When your database looks corrupted

 obsidian-livesync changes data treatment of markdown files since 0.1.0